dennyabrain/test/README.md

 #DAILYLOG

-Will be adding a daily log of things in this file
+Will be adding a daily log of things in this file.

+This is not like a blog.